davervw/c64-io_monitor/README.md

 Author: [David R. Van Wagner](http://techwithdave.davevw.com "David R. Van Wagner")

-6502 Assembly project to monitor C64 Kernel I/O entry points usage.
+6502 Assembly project to monitor C64 [Kernal](https://en.wikipedia.org/wiki/KERNAL) I/O entry points usage.

-Hooks entry points and increments counts as Kernel calls are made, with max count of 255 each.
+Hooks entry points and increments counts as Kernal calls are made, with max count of 255 each.
 Works by copying C64 ROMs to RAM, patching RAM, and running from RAM (no, it doesn't patch lower memory indirect jumps).
 Optionally logs a trace of all individual